ohmstance/trilium-lightpad-theme/README.md

 # Lightpad - A theme for Trilium Notes
 This is my personal theme for Lightpad.
 I initially modified the default theme to add some padding between elements.
-Also, I like light theme, so I named this theme "Lightpad".
+Also, I like light themes, so I named this theme "Lightpad".
 Eventually, it snowballed into this.

 This theme tries to make the mobile frontend a bit less finicky.
 It is also a bit of a hack as it involves major changes to layouts so things will probably break in the future.
 I don't have a lot of experience with CSS so I'm sorry about the stylesheet file looks 😵.